Total Hip Replacement (THR)

 During The Surgery

-Total Hip Replacement surgery is typically performed under general anesthesia or spinal anesthesia.
+Total hip replacement surgery is typically performed under general anesthesia or spinal anesthesia.
 The procedure involves:

 • Incision and Access: A small incision is made over the hip, and the muscles are gently moved aside to expose the hip joint.